Background pattern

 Granpidam passes into breast milk at very low levels and is not expected to harm your baby.

-Granpidam may cause dizziness and affect your vision.
-You should know how you react to this medicine before driving vehicles or operating machinery.
+Granpidam may cause dizziness and affect vision.
+You should know how you react to this medicine before driving vehicles or using machines.

 Granpidam contains lactose

-Before taking this medicine, consult your doctor if they have told you that you have an intolerance to some sugars.
+Before taking this medicine, consult your doctor if you have been told you have an intolerance to some sugars.

 Granpidam contains sodium